lee2sman/now/README.md

 Residency with Flux Factory on Governor's Island.

 Ongoing work on Archiving Artist-Run Spaces and Artists and Hackers podcast.
+Presenting at HASTAC, ISEA and additional public talks.

 ## Spring 2023